BattModels/asimtools/docs/asimplify.rst

         db.write(atoms, bm=B)

-**Wrap in a function** The workhorse of ASIMTools is the function, any code wrapped in a function that returns a dictionary can be run within the ASIMTools framework.
-The easiest thing to do would be to take the code and copy and paste it in a function which is defined inside a asimmodule with the same name
+**Wrap in a function** The workhorse of ASIMTools is the asimmodule, any code wrapped in a function that returns a dictionary can be run within the ASIMTools framework.
+The easiest thing to do would be to take the code and copy and paste it in a function which is defined inside an asimmodule with the same name

 .. code-block::